-So, before you throw away that leftover rice, check out this list of recipes, which will help you make the magic happen.
-Now, you’ll be able to transform cold, unappetizing leftover rice into a hot, enticing dish for dinner or dessert; isn’t that amazing?
+So, if you cook more than a decent amount of rice to serve, don’t throw away that leftover rice and check this list instead.
+You’ll be able to transform cold, unappetizing leftover rice into a hot, enticing dish for dinner or dessert; isn’t that amazing?

 Without further ado, let’s check out my list of top leftover rice recipes that will definitely rock your world.